Skip to main content

 Tegan Murdock

-• Create woven pieces such as bracelets, headpieces and baskets using natural fibres, seeds, leaves and flowers to take home
+• Create woven bracelets, dilly bags and wearable pieces using natural fibres, seeds, leaves and flowers.

 Join our family of teachers and educators